 Side note: Peach blossoms only develop on new growth.
 So if you prune a tree too heavily in the spring you might not get any blossoms.
 Often times peach trees are pruned in the fall to prevent this.

+Then there is the apple tree.
+This is the first year we have had blossoms on our two young trees.
+We can't wait to taste their delicious fruit in September.
 Side note: Apple blossoms only appear on old wood, which is why it took the apple tree one more year than the peach tree to have fruit.
 These branches are two years old.
 Also this means your blossoms will be concentrated in the center of a young tree.

 Raspberries are a little different than fruit trees.
 This cluster you see is all new growth this year.
 The new growth will spend all year growing and not produce any berries.